 The University welcomes workers, visitors, and students from across the globe.
 While supporting a climate of openness in education and research, care must be taken to comply with export control and economic sanctions regulations.
 The information below discusses University's compliance procedures and special considerations when foreign nationals participate in research.

-Departments hosting foreign visitors for any reason may request to run a Restricted Party Screening by submitting the Export Control Evaluation for Foreign Workers and Visitors (SP-3) form to Sponsored Projects.
+Departments hosting foreign visitors for any reason may request to run a Restricted Party Screening by submitting the Export Control Evaluation for Foreign Workers and Visitors (SP-30) form to Sponsored Projects by email.
 Evaluations will usually be processed within 1 working day of submission.

 One of the primary concerns with foreign nationals is the potential for unauthorized release of export controlled technology or technical data.
 It is the responsibility of the PI to ensure that unauthorized disclosure does not occur.
 Therefore, it is important to understand the definitions of technology and technical data.
 Definitions differ slightly, but importantly, between the ITAR and the EAR.